¿Quiere leer este artículo en español? Haga clic aquí.

 About the Author

-SYLVIA MELENA is an international award-winning and best-selling leadership author and the CEO of Melena Consulting Group, a leadership and management training, consulting, and book coaching company.
-Her leadership philosophy has been featured in the Society of Human Resources Management HR Today, the Human Performance Association, Entrepreneur, My Quest for the Best, LEADx, and other outlets.
+SYLVIA MELENA is a Principal at The Leadership Strength Group, a leadership and organizational development consulting firm.
+She is also the international award-winning and best-selling leadership author of Supportive Accountability: How to Inspire People and Improve Performance and its Spanish translation, Responsabilidad solidaria.
+Her leadership philosophy has been featured in the Society of Human Resources Management HR Today, the Human Performance Association, Entrepreneur, LEADx, My Quest for the Best, and other outlets.

 Have you heard about Supportive Accountability Leadership™?